Hire purchase vs leasing: what’s the difference?

 Hire purchase has no mileage limits at all.
 Since you are working towards owning the car, how much you drive it has no bearing on the agreement itself, only on the car’s condition and value if you choose to sell it later.

 If leasing does not suit your situation, whether due to mileage, credit history, or wanting to own the car outright, hire purchase with AutoMoney Trust offers terms from 36 to 84 months with no deposit required.
-Check your eligibility on our apply for car finance page with a soft search that will not affect your credit file.
+Check your eligibility on our apply for car finance page with a soft search.